thad75/TP-ENSEA-ELEVE/SIA/TP4/README.md

 ## TP4

-TP4 is a test for you as a Future Deep Learning Engineer.
+TP4 is the final lab as a Deep Learning Student.
 This lab is an interview style question.
 You will be given a Dataset and a Task to perform.
 You will be ask to give a solution for the given problem.
 You must only use Deep Models (and no ML technics) as main algorithms.